jjackson19862017/Milestone4_Recipes/README.md

 ### Clickable Recipe Cards

 Made Recipe Cards clickable, this was on feedback saying that most people expect them to be.

+## Thursday 20th February 2020,

+### Created Modal Box

+Using some help from https://www.w3schools.com/howto/howto_css_modals.asp .

+I have managed to create a simple modal box, that I plan to make sure that the emails match so that a recipe can only be editted if the email addresses match.